Igor Bukhman

-Igor Bukhman (איגור בוכמן, Игорь Бухман; born 29 March 1982) is a Russian-born British-Israeli entrepreneur best known for founding online gaming company Playrix with his brother Dmitry Bukhman in 2004.
+Igor Bukhman (Игорь Бухман; born 29 March 1982) is a Russian-born British entrepreneur best known for founding online gaming company Playrix with his brother Dmitry Bukhman in 2004.

 Biography

-Igor and his brother Dmitry Bukhman were born in Vologda.
+Igor and his brother Dmitry Bukhman were born in Vologda to Jewish parents.
 Since he was a kid, Igor was engaged in programming.
 In 1999, Igor Bukhman was enrolled on the Faculty of Applied Mathematics at the Vologda State Pedagogical Institute.
 In 2001, together with his brother, they started developing online games.
 The same year, they published their first game Discovera.
 The brothers priced it at $15, uploaded it to 200 app directories, and made $60 in the first month.

 Playrix

 Together, Igor and Dmitry founded Playrix in 2004, which is best known for its mobile-app games such as Homescapes and Fishdom.
 By that time, they had released three games and around 30 screensavers; by 2007, the number of games increased to 16, and the company's monthly income constituted around $300,000.
 Soon the company released such games as Homescapes, Gardenscapes, Fishdom, and Township.

 In 2018, the brothers personally invested in video and social network games developer Nexters Global and in Belarusian Vizor Games.
 In February 2019, there was some information about the sale of Playrix to Chinese gaming companies for $3 billion, but the rumors were not confirmed.
 In 2019, Playrix bought the Armenian and Serbian studios Plexonic and Eipix Entertainment, respectively.
 In 2021 and 2022, Igor Bukhman was a member of Nexters' Board of Directors; in April 2023, he was appointed a non-executive director of the company.

 In October 2022, the company announced the closure of its offices and development operations in Russia and Belarus due to the invasion of Ukraine.
 In 2023, the company employed more than 3,000 people around the world.
 In June 2023, analytics company Data.ai (formerly App Annie) ranked Playrix seventh in the global ranking of mobile publishers by annual revenue, with the company in first place in EMEA.
 “Within five years, we are seeking to join the same league as Activision Blizzard or NetEase Inc., but in the European region,” said Igor, without specifying a revenue target.